 1> stop the cg-RetransmissionTimer, if running;

+1> stop the cg-SDT-RetransmissionTimer, if running.

-1> stop the cg-SDT-RetransmissionTimer, if running.1> if a PDCCH addressed to the MAC entity's C-RNTI has not been received after initial transmission for the CG-SDT with CCCH message to which the configuredGrantTimer corresponds:
+1> stop the cg-RACH-less-RetransmissionTimer, if running.

+1> if a PDCCH addressed to the MAC entity's C-RNTI has not been received after initial transmission for the CG-SDT with CCCH message to which the configuredGrantTimer corresponds:

 2> indicate failure to perform SDT procedure to the upper layer.